Faith That Trusts God's Resurrection Power

 True faith obeys even when the promise seems threatened, trusting that God can raise the dead and fulfill His covenant.

-17 By faith, Abraham, being tested, offered up Isaac.
-Yes, he who had gladly received the promises was offering up his one and only son,
+17 By faith Abraham, when he was tested, offered up Isaac on the altar.
+He who had received the promises was ready to offer his one and only son,

-21 By faith, Jacob, when he was dying, blessed each of the sons of Joseph, and worshiped, leaning on the top of his staff.
+21 By faith Jacob, when he was dying, blessed each of Joseph’s sons and worshiped as he leaned on the top of his staff.

-22 By faith, Joseph, when his end was near, made mention of the departure of the children of Israel, and gave instructions concerning his bones.
+22 By faith Joseph, when his end was near, spoke about the exodus of the Israelites and gave instructions about his bones.

 True faith obeys even when the promise seems threatened, trusting that God can raise the dead and fulfill His covenant.